Dr. Michael Franquemont

 Since a toothbrush spends time in a moist environment, it can harbor germs that affect your oral and overall health.
 Given this, replacing your toothbrush regularly also helps prevent bacteria buildup.

-Also, over time, the bristles of a toothbrush wear down and lose their ability to effectively remove plaque and bacteria.
+Additionally, over time, the bristles of a toothbrush wear down, losing their ability to remove plaque and bacteria effectively.
 Worn or frayed bristles can even irritate your gums.
 According to the American Dental Association, you should replace your toothbrush or electric brush head every three to four months, or even sooner if you start noticing bent bristles.

 Situations That Require More Frequent Replacement

-In some cases, you may find you need to replace your toothbrush before the three-to-four-month mark.
+In some cases, you may need to replace your toothbrush before the three- to four-month mark.
 Some common examples of why include:

-- Premature bristle fraying — Aggressive brushing frays bristles more quickly and shortens the life of your brush.
+• Premature bristle fraying — Aggressive brushing causes bristles to fray more quickly and reduces the life of your brush.

 Consider keeping extra brushes at home so you’re never caught off guard.
-After all, pairing regular toothbrush replacement with twice-daily brushing and daily flossing gives your teeth and gums the best protection!
+After all, pairing regular toothbrush replacement with twice-daily brushing and daily flossing provides your teeth and gums with the best protection.

 Gentle, Effective Preventive Dental Care in Centennial, CO

-If you’re in Centennial and want to learn more about strong preventive care habits, like regularly replacing your toothbrush, and how they contribute to strong oral health, contact Dr. Michael J. Franquemont and our caring and knowledgeable team to schedule your next checkup!
+If you’re in Centennial and want to learn more about strong preventive care habits, such as regularly replacing your toothbrush, and how they contribute to good oral health, contact Dr. Michael J. Franquemont and our caring, knowledgeable team to schedule your next checkup!